smyler3/inventory-manager/README.md

 TODO:

-- Use 0 placeholder not 0 value for product price/stock fields or clear field on click or remove default

 - Make back buttons return with last sort alg still applied in url

 - title indicating product to edit changes in top p tag as you are editing a product and you submit an incorretc form